 \section{Simulation Studies}

-In this section, we conduct simulation studies to investigate the performance of our SVCI model.
-We design two different scenarios: \begin{itemize} \item Scenario 1: Point patterns are generated from a Poisson point process on a planar window, where the log intensity is a linear function of an intercept and two covariates with clustered regression coefficients, i.e., $\rho(u;\beta)=\exp\{\beta_0(u)+z_1(u)\beta_1(u)+z_2(u)\beta_2(u)\}$. \item Scenario 2: Point patterns are generated from a Poisson point process on a linear network.
-We consider two sub-scenarios: (a) The log intensity function is piece-wise constant, i.e., $\rho(u;\beta)=\exp\{\beta_0(u)\}$; (b) The log intensity is a linear function of an intercept and two covariates with clustered regression coefficients as in Scenario 1. \end{itemize}
+In this section, we conduct simulation studies to investigate the performance of the SVCI model.
+We design two different data generation scenarios: \begin{itemize} \item Scenario 1: Point patterns are generated from a Poisson point process on a planar window, where the log intensity is a linear function of an intercept and two covariates with clustered regression coefficients, i.e., $\rho(u;\bbeta(u))=\exp\{\beta_0(u)+z_1(u)\beta_1(u)+z_2(u)\beta_2(u)\}$. \item Scenario 2: Point patterns are generated from a Poisson point process on a linear network.
+We consider two sub-scenarios: (a) The log intensity function is piece-wise constant, i.e., $\rho(u;\bbeta(u))=\exp\{\beta_0(u)\}$; (b) The log intensity is a linear function of an intercept and two covariates with clustered regression coefficients as in Scenario 1. \end{itemize}

-In Scenario 1, we focus on examining the performance of our method under different model choices, including the choices of graphs used in the graph fused lasso penalties, and the choice between the Poisson likelihood based SVCI (SVCI-PL) and the logistic regression likelihood based SVCI (SVCI-LRL).
+In Scenario 1, we focus on examining the performance of our method under different model choices, including the choice of graphs used in the graph fused lasso penalty and the choice between the Poisson likelihood based SVCI (SVCI-PL) and the logistic likelihood based SVCI (SVCI-LRL).
 For comparison studies, to the best of our knowledge, there are very limited existing methods available for spatially clustered coefficient log linear point process models on complex domains as reviewed in the Introduction, except for the simple case of an intercept-only log-linear model.
-As such, Scenario 2.(a) is included so that we can compare our method with the nonparametric kernel density estimation (KDE) method on a linear network proposed in \cite{baddeley2020analysing}.
-For the case that has spatial covariates as in Scenario 2.(b), the comparison is made with the LGCP model (\cite{moller1998log}), in which the inhomogeneity of the intensity function is modeled by a latent spatial Gaussian process random effects model.
+As such, Scenario 2(a) is included so that we can compare SVCI with the nonparametric kernel density estimation method on a linear network (KDE.lpp) proposed in \cite{mcswiggan2017kernel}, the fast KDE method (KDEQuick.lpp) in \cite{rakshit2019fast}, and the resample-smoothed Voronoi intensity estimation method (Voronoi.lpp) in \cite{moradi2019resample}.
+For the case that has spatial covariates as in Scenario 2.(b), the comparison is made with the LGCP model \citep{moller1998log}, in which the inhomogeneity of the intensity function is modeled by a latent spatial Gaussian process random effects model.